J-Olejnik/AREPAS_WEBAPP/README.md

 # DL and XAI prediciton GUI for the AREPAS project
 Simple, Flask-based, deep learning and explainable AI prediction web GUI made for the AREPAS project.
-Its main purpose is to enable clinitians involved in the project to use and experiment with the already trained models.
+Its main purpose is to enable clinicians involved in the project to use and experiment with the already trained models.

 ![Screenshot](./README.png)